ejj28/xish/README.md

 # bish
- 🅱️ish is a crappy shell written in go by someone who doesn't know go
+ 🅱️ish is a crappy shell